-Note: The exec interface user exits XEIIN and XEIOUT, and the file control user exits XFCREQ and XFCREQC, are not invoked in the file-owning region if a request to access a data table is satisfied by cross-memory services.
+Note: The EXEC interface user exits XEIIN and XEIOUT, and the file control user exits XFCREQ and XFCREQC, are not started in the file-owning region if a request to access a data table is satisfied by cross-memory services.

-Communicating between CICS and exit programs
+Communicating between CICS and shared data table exit programs

 A parameter list is used to pass information between CICS and the data table exit programs.

-In the CICSTS41.CICS.SDFHMAC library, CICS supplies a copybook named DFHXDTDS that contains a DSECT to define this parameter list.
-You should include a COPY DFHXDTDS statement in each of your exit programs.
+In the CICSTS42.CICS.SDFHMAC library, CICS supplies a copybook named DFHXDTDS that contains a DSECT to define this parameter list.
+Include a COPY DFHXDTDS statement in each of your exit programs.
 The DSECT is shown in Figure 6 on page 38.